 I particularly enjoy my collaborations with adult and young women students in furthering their understanding of numbers.
 Being conversant in the language of numbers gives us the ability to be critical readers of statistical information and to more fully analyze the financial health of business entities.
 I am very excited by the sustainability focus of the business discipline.
 We will be helping the future leaders of our country evaluate the health and well-being of the economy in a more holistic way and with a longer-term perspective than is currently the case.
 In this capacity, I hope that our department, as well as our college, helps the students we work with to see the world as a place in which they make a difference every day.

-Joseph R. Sprangel Jr. (Joe) is an assistant professor of business administration and department co-chair for Mary Baldwin College.
+Joseph R. Sprangel Jr. (Joe) is an associate professor of business administration and department co-chair for Mary Baldwin College.
 He currently holds the H. Gordon & Mary Beth Reed Smyth Chair of Business Administration.
 His teaching focus is on sustainable development or “triple bottom line ” business management with course offerings of Business Senior Seminar, Management Principles, Perspectives in Sustainability, Project Management, and Strategy & Sustainability in Business Decisions.
 His research areas of interest are business adoption and entrepreneurial startups focused on sustainable development practices.

 Before joining the MBC faculty in 2010, Sprangel taught at Ithaca College for three years, where his classes included Operations Management in the undergraduate program and Decision Support Analysis and Sustainable Practices in Operations & Technology in the MBA program.
 His classroom experience also included adjunct work at Spring Arbor University and Lawrence Technological University teaching Change Management, Operations Management, Organizational Behavior, and Strategy courses in the undergraduate and graduate programs.
 He brings 28 years of industry experience to the classroom, which included work in machine build and repair, machine design, manufacturing engineering, and plant and engineering management.